gpospelov/qt-mvvm/README.md

 Main features of framework are:

++ Application data model design allowing to store almost any type of data
++ View model design to show parts of data model in Qt widgets
 + Serialization of application models to json
 + Undo/redo based on command pattern
 + Some scientific graphics